-Financial assets that potentially expose the Establishment to concentrations of credit risk comprise principally cash and cash equivalents, trade and other receivables and other financial assets.
+Financial assets that potentially expose the Establishment to concentrations of credit risk comprise principally cash and cash equivalents, other financial assets and trade and other receivables.

-The Establishment's current account and margin deposit is placed with high credit quality financial institutions.
+The Establishment's bank accounts and margin deposit is placed with high credit quality financial institution.